adolgert/CompetingClocks.jl/docs/src/guide.md

 ![](assets/ClockUpdate.png)

-Fleck is responsible for knowing ``E^{*}``, but it is the main event loop of the simulation using Fleck that decides which clocks to disable and enable.
+CompetingClocks is responsible for knowing ``E^{*}``, but it is the main event loop of the simulation using CompetingClocks that decides which clocks to disable and enable.

 ## References